muratk3n/thirdwave/en/README.md

 ---

-Haha he also says pharma needs decision theory was more than it needs "machine learning".
+Haha he also says pharma needs decision theory more than it needs "machine learning".

 ---